estellederrien/vuetify-mobile-cordova/README.md

 ```#cordova run android```

 ## Sell it on the GOOGLE STORE :
-you have to sign the APK, vous devez signer l'apk et ouvrir un compte google store dev.
+you have to sign the APK<br>
+Vous devez signer l'apk et ouvrir un compte google store dev.<br>
 Check this link :<br>
 https://fr.jeffprod.com/blog/2018/creer-une-application-android-avec-cordova-et-vuejs/